christopher-besch/homepage/src/articles/16_open_source/open_source.md

 The developer uses a tool called the *compiler* to compile her source code into an executable.

 Remember the differences between source code and executable as they are crucial for this article:
-- The user needs an executable to use a piece of software.
+- The user needs only an executable to use a piece of software.
 - A human cannot understand or edit an executable.
-- A human can understand and edit source code.
+- However, a human can understand and edit source code.
-- The compiler converts source code into an executable.
+- The compiler easily converts source code into an executable.
+- On the other hand, you cannot convert an executable back into its source code.

 ### Software License and Open-Source
 (This is no legal advice.)